Homily (Reflection) for Friday of the Second Week of Lent (02nd March, 2018) on the Gospel

-Whatever one has is from God, cf. 1Chr 29:12; 1Sam 2:7; Prov 22:2.
-And like the landowner, God expects each and every one of us to give Him His own share of the produce through His slaves.
+All we have is from God, cf. 1Chr 29:12; 1Sam 2:7; Prov 22:2.
+And like the landowner, God expects each and every one of us to give Him His own share of the produce through His slaves, cf. Matt 25:31-46.
 But what does He get in return?
 Sometimes His slaves are suppressed, maltreated, imprisoned, even extorted, and so on.
 And at other times some even deny Him the ownership of what He has given us to look after.
 Or do you think that we have been fair enough?
 Whoever fails to give God His share will find it very hard to make heaven, cf. Matt 19:23.

 This is the time to lay up “treasures in heaven, where neither moth nor rust consumes and where thieves do not break in and steal” (Matt 6:20).
 God’s slaves come for His share in different ways.
 If you want to have enough in heaven that will be truly yours give God His due (pay what you owe), cf. Lk 16:12.

 Bible Reading: Zech 7:8-14.

 Thought for today: Give God His share of the produce.